 If you’ve lost some of it, there are ways to fix it.
 The best approach depends on your situation.

-Tooth bonding can protect a damaged tooth and cover teeth that are worn down, chipped, or discolored.
+Tooth bonding can protect a damaged tooth and cover teeth that are worn down, chipped or discoloured.

 If you’ve lost a lot of that outer shell, your dentist may cover the tooth with a crown to protect it from further damage.